-Tinnitus (TIN-ih-tus) is the perception of noise or ringing in the ears.
-A common problem, tinnitus affects about 1 in 5 people.
+Tinnitus is the perception of noise or ringing in the ears.
+A common problem, tinnitus affects about 15 to 20 percent of people.
 Tinnitus isn't a condition itself — it's a symptom of an underlying condition, such as age-related hearing loss, ear injury or a circulatory system disorder.

 Although bothersome, tinnitus usually isn't a sign of something serious.
 Although it can worsen with age, for many people, tinnitus can improve with treatment.
 Treating an identified underlying cause sometimes helps.
 Other treatments reduce or mask the noise, making tinnitus less noticeable.

-Tinnitus involves the annoying sensation of hearing sound when no external sound is present.
-Tinnitus symptoms include these types of phantom noises in your ears:
+Tinnitus involves the sensation of hearing sound when no external sound is present.
+Tinnitus symptoms may include these types of phantom noises in your ears: